vitessio/website/content/en/docs/release/_index.md

 weight: 3000
 ---

-The maintainers team of Vitess supports the 3 most recent major releases of Vitess.
+The maintainers team of Vitess supports the last 3 major releases of Vitess.
 Each major release is maintained by the maintainers during 1 year.

 > The release lifecycle of Vitess evolved over the years, each iteration is written down in a VEP (Vitess Enhancement Proposal).